xvik/generator-lib-java/README.md

 ```

 In generated pom these dependencies will be defined as provided or optional, but for gradle build it's
-the same as declaring them in `compile` scope.
+the same as declaring them in `implementation` scope.

 jsr305 provided dependency is defined by default in generated project (useful to guide firebug).